sinancansevinc/product-entry/README.md

-# Scrap-Commerce
+# ProductEntry

 ## Project Description

-Scrap-Commerce is a scraping project that extracts product information from an XML file and stores it in a MongoDB database.
+ProductEntry is a scraping project that extracts product information from an XML file and stores it in a MongoDB database.

 ## Getting Started